jacmoe/emacs.d/README.md

 If you followed the guide for how to install the C compiler, then Emacs will be able to find `aspell`, and all should be well.

+### Proselint

+Proselint is required by the on-the-fly language checker.

+Simply follow the [Proselint installation instructions](https://github.com/amperser/proselint#installation) and make sure to, if on Windows, to add the location of the Proselint binary to your PATH.
+The message you get from Python's pip installation procedure reminds you of what exact path you need to add.

 ## Installation ##